UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

+Because these identifiers are system-specific, they will not be useful on a new platform.
 We will determine alternate ways of modeling featured item metadata post-migration.

 XPath
 ^^^^^